 This is a good time of year to develop the stock making habit.
-There’s usually more bones around than usual and so you’re already in the swing of it.
-Just don’t stop.
+Holiday roasts provide some good bones, making it easy to get in the swing of it.
+Here’s how.

-Yes, it’s messy, a multi-step process, a hassle, time consuming and so on.
+Yes, yes, it’s messy, a multi-step process, a hassle, time consuming, and so on.
 What worthwhile things aren’t?
 But it’s not hard.

-You need a big pot with a lid, twice the depth of the ingredients.
+You’ll need a big pot with a lid, twice the depth of the ingredients.
 They make stock pots, which are also useful for cooking crab and lobster.
 You’ll also need:

 2. Cool.
 Strain with a fine sieve into another large pot or bowl.
 Let sit in fridge until fat rises and hardens on the surface.
 Throw most away, but keep some for flavour.